 - Jesse Cox: At times he has stated that he doesn't really care for any of the characters in the Final Fantasy XIII games, but it wasn't until Lightning Returns: Final Fantasy XIII came out that he finally couldn't stand it anymore.

-- Ross Scott had this problem in his April Fools' Day review video of Wolfenstein (2009) in Ross's Game Dungeon, saying that that nobody is really reacting to or treating any sense of urgency to the horrors around them, which fails to invest him in the characters, which in turn fails to invest him in the game itself.
+- Ross Scott had this problem in his April Fools' Day review video of Wolfenstein (2009) in Ross's Game Dungeon.
+Nobody seems to really react to or have any sense of urgency regarding the horrors around them, which fails to invest him in the characters, which in turn fails to invest him in the game itself.
 That on top of the characters being badly voiced and unmemorable.
 It was bad enough that he couldn't bring himself to finish the game, a first for the series.

-- Max-Vader, veteran of the the Project A.F.T.E.R. forum and sometimes co-host of The Other Side has this as one of his main reasons why he hates Sugar Bits by Bleedman.
+- Max-Vader, veteran of the the Project A.F.T.E.R. forum and sometimes co-host of the podcast The Other Side has this as one of his main reasons why he hates Sugar Bits by Bleedman.

 "I could forgive a bad story or clichéd writing if only the characters were likable and interesting.
-You see, in order to give a shit about the story, we need someone we can relate to — a protagonist with human character traits.
+You see, in order to give a shit about the story, we need someone we can relate to ó a protagonist with human character traits.
 A good example would be Luke Skywalker.
 In the beginning we get to know him, learn about his hopes and dreams, and start to care about him.
 I can't stress this enough: Be sloppy with your writing when it comes to your protagonist, and you can kiss the slightest hope for quality storytelling goodbye.
 Bleedman doesn't give a shit.
 Emotional baggage, "tragic" pasts or Jerk Ass behavior do not make a likable, deep or interesting character."